 - 13.1 It is evident that parents and carers play a key role in combating excessive teenage drinking, not least because parents appear to be the source of so much of the alcohol that U18s consume.
 In some instances, drink may be taken from the parental home without parents' permission or knowledge, but it seems often to be the case that parents are complicit in their children's drinking.
-There may be several reasons for this: - 13.1(a) Parents may see little or no harm in their children drinking either because they are unaware of the health and public order impact of U18 drinking, because they feel the risks are exaggerated, or because they feel the risks are not really applicable to their children (who, they believe, drink and act with relative moderation). - 13.1(b) Parents have their concerns, but would rather their children socialise with their peers (even if this involves alcohol) than risk them becoming socially isolated.38 - 13.1(c) Parents have concerns, but recognise that they cannot effectively bar their children from drinking, and would prefer to maintain some control over consumption rather than have none at all (e.g. parents may give their children a moderate amount of alcohol rather than risk them obtain an unregulated quantity from off-sales or friends; parents may chaperone parties at which U18 drinking is permitted rather than have their children drink without being monitored etc).39 - 13.1(d) Parents are unsure what common practice is with regard to U18 drinking, so may not know how to deal with children who tell who had fallen down and damaged their leg whilst drunk might not have their attendance recorded as alcohol-related, whilst someone who had passed out as a result of drinking heavily would (assuming that both patients received treatment rather than being diagnosed as not requiring urgent attention).
+There may be several reasons for this: - 13.1(a) Parents may see little or no harm in their children drinking either because they are unaware of the health and public order impact of U18 drinking, because they feel the risks are exaggerated, or because they feel the risks are not really applicable to their children (who, they believe, drink and act with relative moderation). - 13.1(b) Parents have their concerns, but would rather their children socialise with their peers (even if this involves alcohol) than risk them becoming socially isolated. - 13.1(c) Parents have concerns, but recognise that they cannot effectively bar their children from drinking, and would prefer to maintain some control over consumption rather than have none at all (e.g. parents may give their children a moderate amount of alcohol rather than risk them obtain an unregulated quantity from off-sales or friends; parents may chaperone parties at which U18 drinking is permitted rather than have their children drink without being monitored etc).38

+37 Traditionally, A&E attendances were only fully recorded if they resulted in an admission/treatment, and only then in terms of the actual admission criteria.
+Thus, someone who had fallen down and damaged their leg whilst drunk might not have their attendance recorded as alcohol-related, whilst someone who had passed out as a result of drinking heavily would (assuming that both patients received treatment rather than being diagnosed as not requiring urgent attention).
 This is now changing, with a greater emphasis on recording more information about A&E admittances (although not necessarily attendances), particularly from 'at risk' groups (such as U18s, people with disabilities, mental illnesses etc.).
-See point 5.4(b), from Dr. Oli Rahman, 27.11.08.
+See point 5.4(b), 27.11.08.
 Panel members welcome this move to a more thorough recording system.
+38 See evidence from Chris Own, Healthy Schools Team Manager: point 11.5, 22.01.09.